edwardsj9090/LinuxScripts/README.md

 # LinuxScripts
 Scripts for Linux upgrades and various Linux tasks.

+For the firely-iii install be sure to copy the mysql_setup.txt and .env files to your user's home directory (/home/username/)

-These scripts assume you are running a flavor of Linux that includes apptitude.
+These scripts assume you are running a flavor of Linux that includes apt package manager.

 To run the scripts you have to make them executable once you download them because Linux by default does not allow .sh files to execute.